Your Bear Management Unit (BMU) – The Big Bend BMU

 Figure 2.
-This bar graph shows the number of Big Bend BMU bear related calls, and percentage of core and non-core complaints received by FWC from the public from 2010 to 2019, totaling 540 calls.
+This bar graph shows the number of Big Bend BMU bear-related calls, and the percentage of core and non-core complaints received by FWC from the public from 2010 to 2020, totaling 640 calls.

 Core complaints are conflicts, whereas non-core complaints are interactions that could be positive or negative.